Reader in French Studies

 Jacques Rancière: equality and the politics of aesthetics

-Rancière Now, a volume of new critical essays on Rancière's work, which I edited, was published by Polity Press in September 2013.
+Rancière Now, a volume of critical essays on Rancière's work, which I edited, was published by Polity Press in September 2013.
 The volume includes essays by Carolyn Steedman, Sabine Prokhoris, Tom Conley, Jeremy F. Lane and Jackie Clarke, among other contributors.
-It also contains a new dialogue between Rancière and Jean-Luc Nancy and a new interview with Rancière, concerned mainly with his Aisthesis (Galilée 2011 / Verso 2013).
+It also contains a dialogue between Rancière and Jean-Luc Nancy and an interview with Rancière, concerned mainly with his Aisthesis (Galilée 2011 / Verso 2013).

 I have also published my own critical introduction to Rancière's work.
 That book undertakes a comprehensive analysis of his thought from 1965 to the time of writing and aspires to disseminate it to an English-speaking readership of academics from the disciplines of philosophy, history, cultural studies, French studies, English and politics, as well as to artists, policy-makers, activists and other non-academic readers.
-A German translation of this book, with a new Postscript, is now available from Turia + Kant.
+A German translation of this book, with a new Postscript, is now available from Turia + Kant and a Persian translation is underway.

 Other research interests